streaming-university/draft-gurel-moq-track-switching/draft-gurel-moq-track-switching.md

-In MOQT communications, the publisher announces the availability of multiple encodings of a media content in different tracks, which are alternatives of each other and indicated so in the catalog {{CommonCatalogFormat}}.
+In MOQT communications, the publisher announces the availability of multiple encodings of a media content in different tracks, which are alternatives of each other and indicated so in the catalog.
 The subscriber subscribes to one of the tracks from an altGroup in the catalog.
 During the session, the subscriber may switch from a currently consumed track to any other alternate track from the